What is a prostate biopsy?

 When cells are seen under the microscope, they have different patterns, depending on how quickly they’re likely to grow.
 The pattern is given a grade from 1 to 5 – this is called the Gleason grade.
 Grades 1 and 2 are not included on pathology reports as they are similar to normal cells.
 If you have prostate cancer, you will have Gleason grades of 3, 4 and 5.
 The higher the grade, the more likely the cancer is to spread outside the prostate.

 There may be more than one grade of cancer in the biopsy samples.
-An overall Gleason score is worked out by adding together two Gleason grades.
+Your Gleason score is worked out by adding together two Gleason grades.

 Gleason score = the most common grade + the highest other grade in the samples